 - Detailed guides and tutorials on the software and the clickers are available on the TurningTechnologies website, and we'll be happy to assist you in learning to use the software.

-- When you reach a question, you start polling for that question and students send a response from their handsets.
+- You have the option of using PowerPoint Polling, Anywhere Polling, or Self-Paced Polling (for exams) When you reach a question, you start polling for that question and students send a response from their handsets.
 Only the last response a student enters counts.

 - As the students vote, the receiver on classroom computer or laptop registers the responses and tabulates them.